gizur-ess-prabhat/jacc-dev/README.md

 hipache is configured through a redis database.
 Make sure that redis is running (assuming it already is installed): `sudo service redis-server status`

+When using vagrant, run the bootstrap.sh script manually after the machine has been created.
+The kernel upgrade stops the execution of the script so the rest need to be executed once more.